-Applications to the FY21 SCIRP Translational Research Award (TRA) must address at least one of the Focus Areas listed below.
+Applications to the FY22 SCIRP Translational Research Award (TRA) must address at least one of the Focus Areas listed below.
 Applications may address more than one Focus Area.
-In particular, applications combining biomarker studies with studies in one or more of the other Focus Areas is encouraged.
+In particular, applications combining biomarker studies with studies in one or more of the other Focus Areas are encouraged.
 Applications using clinically relevant combinations of interventions within or across Focus Areas are also encouraged.
-The FY21 SCIRP Focus Areas are:
+The FY22 SCIRP Focus Areas are:

 • Preserving and protecting spinal cord tissue at time of injury for improved neurologic outcomes ○ Responsive projects may include surgical and acute care management of SCI. ○ Therapeutics (devices and pharmacologic interventions) to stabilize SCI in the prehospital environment and during transport are encouraged. ○ Applications proposing neuroprotective interventions need to demonstrate a clinically feasible window for treatment and more than an incremental improvement over existing therapies.

 • Developing, testing, and validating promising interventions to address bowel, genitourinary, neuropathic pain, cardiopulmonary, or autonomic dysfunction in people with SCI ○ Mechanism-focused studies must be specific to SCI and demonstrate a clear path from increased understanding to advancing treatments. ○ Studies addressing the needs of and treatments for individuals with SCI across the full lifespan from acute to chronic injury are encouraged.

 • Rehabilitation and regeneration—maximizing the function of the residual neural circuitry, including harnessing neuroplasticity and recovery to improve function after SCI ○ Studies that address critical questions of dosing, targeting, or safety required to move the research toward clinical use are supported. ○ Applications studying mechanisms of regeneration or identifying novel therapeutic targets must include a feasible projected pathway for translation and clinical implementation. ○ Basic research projects designed to understand general mechanisms underlying axonal sprouting, regeneration, or neuroplasticity are discouraged unless they directly address translatable approaches.